 You’re probably thinking that it’s going to be difficult to power down your electronics, dim your lights, and prepare for bed in the winter time, when it can start to get dark in the afternoon.
 Will you be sleeping too much?

 The truth is, just as your body is designed to move with the day, it’s also designed to move with the seasons.
 You will sleep more during the winter, and that’s what you need.
 Winter is a time to conserve your energy and repair your body, especially if you live in a colder climate.
 Appetites change seasonally, and so do sleep requirements.

-7. Consider Melatonin to support healthy sleep patterns.
+7. Consider magnesium to support healthy sleep patterns.

 You can make these changes all at once, or one at a time.
 Taking care of your circadian rhythm will help you sleep well and wake refreshed.